(CW for discussion of mental health, depression, addiction, abuse, trauma, and anxiety.)

 You can update your settings so that only mutuals can DM you.
 You can update your display name to “[Name] DMs CLOSED.”
 (Remember to reset this if you open commissions later.)

 You can deactivate your account, which is especially useful if you’re facing hate or attacks.
 Be careful with this option, though.
-After 30 days, if you don’t re-activate your account will be permanently deleted.
+After 30 days, if you don’t re-activate, your account will be permanently deleted.

 You can delete your account and start over.
-As hard as I find this idea personally, I know some who feel like a completely fresh start was the only way forward for them.
+As hard as I find this idea personally, I know some who feel like a completely fresh start was the best or only way forward for them.
 We’re allowed to reinvent ourselves anytime and for any reason, and liberating yourself from a past identity, behavior you want to renounce, or some other aspect of your kink scene experience is a valid choice.
 (Sometimes people do this for safety, if they’re being harassed with hate.)
 You can request a ZIP file of your Twitter archive to reference later, if you like.
 I gave it a try for this blog post and had my archive within 24 hours.
 For reference, I’ve had this account since 2018 and my 14.8K tweets became a zip drive with 10,488 files at roughly 1.3 GB in size.
 It doesn’t show you replies to any of your tweets, but it was fascinating to go through the files and felt really good to have all my writing and thoughts backed up like that in case I were to ever lose or delete my account.